interest-protocol/treasury-cap-v2/README.md

 # Treasury Cap V2

-## It wraps `sui::coin::TreasuryCap` and adds capabilities to mint, burn and manage the supply of coins.
+## It wraps `sui::coin::TreasuryCap` and adds capabilities to mint, burn and manage the metadata of coins.

 ### It adds the following capabilities: